ipie: A Python-based Auxiliary-Field Quantum Monte Carlo Program with Flexibility and Efficiency on CPUs and GPUs: Applications and Discussion

 Given the success of natural orbital active spaces in the previous section, it is useful to extend this approach to larger correlation space.
 For a larger number of electrons and orbitals, even qualitatively correct HCISCF calculations become computationally infeasible.
 Therefore, we chose to project the converged HCISCF orbitals in a smaller basis on to a larger basis.
 For BS1 (52e,108o), such a projection is not necessary as one can use the same trial wavefunction as the one used for (32e,108o).

-For larger ANO-RCC bases\cite{Fdez.Galvan2019Nov} (ANO-RCC-VTZP; called BS2 in Ref. \citenum{Mahajan2021Aug}), we performed HCISCF calculations with ANO-RCC-VDZP to obtain a compact active space based on natural orbital occupation numbers for both configurations.
-These active spaces are (32e,31o) and (32e,32o), respectively, for $f=0$ and $f=1$, consistent with those in BS1.
+For larger ANO-RCC bases\cite{Fdez.Galvan2019Nov} (ANO-RCC-VTZP; called BS2 in Ref. \citenum{Mahajan2021Aug}), we performed HCISCF calculations ($\varepsilon_1=2.5\times10^{-5}$) with ANO-RCC-VDZP to obtain a compact active space based on natural orbital occupation numbers for both configurations.
+For the larger basis sets we tightened the natural orbital threshold to $0.02 \le n \le 1.98$.
+These active spaces are (32e,31o) and (32e,32o), respectively, for $f=0$ and $f=1$, similar to those in BS1.
 The projection onto a larger basis set can be performed via

 where $\mathbf C_\text{small}$ is the molecular orbital (MO) coefficient in the smaller basis set, $\mathbf C_\text{large}$ is the MO coefficient in the larger basis set, $\mathbf S_\text{large}^{-1}$ is the inverse of the overlap matrix between atomic orbitals (AOs) in the larger basis set, and $\bar{\mathbf S}_\text{large,small}$ is the overlap between AOs in large and small basis sets.\cite{Montgomery2000Apr} After symmetrically orthogonalizing these projected MOs, we perform HCISCF calculations to relax orbitals further.